How and where you use a web layer depends on the type of layer and what you need to do with it. The following are

 You need to choose the app that meets the needs of the app users.
 Sometimes, you'll add a layer directly to an app, such as ArcGIS Pro, to use the layer as a basemap, provide reference information in your map, or edit or analyze features.
 In many other cases, you'll create and configure a map or scene containing the layers people need and add that map or scene to an app that provides specific functionality.
-You can create apps for that purpose, or use out-of-the-box apps such as Operations Dashboard for ArcGIS or GeoPlanner for ArcGIS.
+You can create apps for that purpose, or use out-of-the-box apps such as ArcGIS Dashboards or GeoPlanner for ArcGIS.

 Edit features and tables

 These editable layers can be edited in ArcGIS Pro or ArcMap.
 Editable feature and table layers can also be added to maps that you subsequently include in apps.

 The owner of the feature layer or an administrator can also configure maps containing editable feature layers for offline use.
 The feature layers and the maps must be enabled for offline use.
 You could then load the map containing the editable, offline-enabled layers into Collector for ArcGIS and collect and edit data while disconnected from the Internet.

 Export data from hosted feature layers

 You can export data from a hosted feature layer if one of the following is true: